Mr-T-101/atcsearch/README.md

 # atcsearch
-internal search directory fro my school
+internal search directory for my school

+#VERISON 0.1
+basic interface
+database and back-end in the works